woodsj1206/Train-Yolov8-Pose-Estimation-On-Custom-Dataset/README.md

 # Train-Yolov8-Pose-Estimation-On-Custom-Dataset
-A guide/template for training the YOLOv8 pose estimation model on custom datasets
+This Google Colab notebook provides a guide/template for training the YOLOv8 pose estimation on custom datasets.
+It includes steps for data preparation, model training, evaluation, and video file processing using the trained model.